 In February 2021 the Minister for the Environment outlined a major reform of the Resource Management Act 1991 (RMA).

 The reform outlines that the RMA will be repealed and replaced by three new acts: the Natural and Built Environments Act, Strategic Planning Act and Climate Change Adaptation Act.
-It is proposed that all of these new acts will be gazetted by the end of 2022.
+It is proposed that all of these new acts will be notified in the New Zealand Gazette, the government's official journal of record, by the end of 2022.

 The environmental reforms will have a significant impact on the way in which we look after and work with our environment.

 Additionally, the timeframe to draft and implement the new acts is aggressive, meaning that there are compressed timeframes for consultation and engagement.

 The Randerson review of the RMA, which outlined suggestions for improvement, will be the key guide for informing the outcomes of the new legislation.

 Key changes in the reforms include stronger national direction and one single combined plan per region.

 There will be more focus on natural environmental outcomes.

 The new regional spatial planning requirements propose to improve wellbeing for future generations, ensuring development and infrastructure occurs in the right place at the right time.

 Responding to the effects of climate change is also being brought to the forefront under the proposed changes.

 It is anticipated that the impacts of the reforms on Southland District Council and the wider region will be significant.

 It is clear that the environmental standards will be lifted and we will need to have a greater focus on our natural environment in order to be compliant with legislation.

 We need to bring together existing and new stakeholders to collectively achieve regional outcomes for our environment and communities.

 Iwi will play a significant role in providing kaitiakitanga (guardianship) of the land to ensure that the changes create wellbeings for generations beyond our own.

-What is an LTP?
+WHAT IS AN LTP?